DmitriyAlergant-T1A/ai-belvedere/README.md

       - Configure Scaling (1 ..
 1)
       - Define "Secrets" (`openai-api-key`, `anthropic-api-key`) as references to a Key Vault
       - Adjust environment variables (`OPENAI_API_KEY`, `ANTHROPIC_API_KEY`) to reference these secrets
-      - Enable Authentication with Azure Entra ID ** Details TBD **
+   8. Enable Authentication with Azure Entra ID
+      - Details TBD, requires registration of an Azure App
-   8. Enable Managed Identities and grant IAM Roles:
+   10. Enable Managed Identities and grant IAM Roles:
       - on Key Vault to the Container App [Key Vault Secrets User]
       - on ACR to the Container App [Role: AcrPull Role]